-Since 1989, he has received nearly 40 AIA Awards and in 1997 got the prestigious Henry Kamphoefner Prize.
+Since 1989, Hobgood has received nearly 40 AIA Awards and in 1997 won the prestigious Henry Kamphoefner Prize.
 He was an adjunct professor at the NCSU College of Design.
 In 2008, his firm won 2nd place in the AIA NC Headquarters competition.
 His two sons, Paul and Patrick, joined the firm - Paul in 2009 and Patrick in 2013.

 2000 - The John Kilgore Residence, Hyco Lake NC.
 Unbuilt.

-2002 - The Frances Gravely and Haig Khachatoorian House, aka the GK House, 304 North Boundary Street in Chapel Hill.
+2002 - The Frances Gravely and Haig Khachatoorian House, aka the GK House, 304 North Boundary Street Chapel Hill NC.
 Built by Chuck Lewis Construction.
 3850 square feet, located on the site of their previous house which burned down in 1996.
 Cabinetry by Hobgood's brother Tom Hobgood.
 Featured in many magazines including Architectural Digest.
 Sold in 2015 to Madhu Beriwal.
-As of 2017, Hobgood is working on an a bedroom addition and a garage addition.
+As of 2017, Hobgood is working on a bedroom addition and a garage addition.

-2002 - The Paletz-Moi Residence, 5415 Piney Bluff Court, Durham.
-Built for current owners.
+2002 - The Paletz-Moi Residence, 5415 Piney Bluff Court, Durham NC.
 From a documentary about the making of Richard Meier's Getty Museum in Los Angeles, Paletz and Moi gleaned a phrase that captured their vision for a house: "Interconnected Spaces Bathed in Light."
 General contractor: Spec Con of Wendell.
 Structural engineer, Stroud Pence of Raleigh.
 Second and fifth photos by James West.
-Featured on the 2014 NCMH ModaPalooza Tour.
+Featured on the 2014 NCModernist Modapalooza Tour.

 2004 - The Phillips House, North Wilkesboro NC.
 Unbuilt.
 800 sf.
 Won a 2005 AIANC Award in the Unbuilt category.

-2006 - The Andrew and Deborah Ingraham Residence, 101 Erskine Court, Cary.
+2006 - The Andrew and Deborah Ingraham Residence, 101 Erskine Court, Cary NC.
 Construction took three years as Ingraham dismissed two construction companies and ultimately finished the job himself.
 Photos by Leilani Carter.

 2008 - The Wellons House, Smithfield NC.
 Unbuilt.
 Won a 2009 AIANC Award.
 Video.